deepinv/deepinv/docs/source/user_guide.rst

         :octicon:`webhook` **Blind Inverse Problems**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-        Reconstruction with mispecified physics and/or noise level.
+        Reconstruction with misspecified physics and/or noise level.

 .. toctree::
    :maxdepth: 2